-(2)A child of compulsory school age must comply with section 23.
-Penalty: \$10.
+A child of compulsory school age who is enrolled at a school must comply with section 23.

 Note: The Young Offenders Act 1994 provides for how a court is to deal with a young person who has been found guilty of an offence.